mithraiclabs/pyth-crosschain-legacy/target_chains/solana/pyth_solana_receiver_sdk/README.md

+# This is a Fork for Legacy Compatability!

+This is a fork of the Pyth Receiver SDK detailed below to support Anchor versions 26 and under and solana-program versions 1.14.x and under.
+It is otherwise the same as the original.
+See: https://github.com/mithraiclabs/pyth-crosschain-legacy

 # Pyth Solana Receiver Rust SDK

 This is a Rust SDK to build Solana programs that consume Pyth price updates posted by the Pyth Solana Receiver.